skeoop/skeoop.github.io/Language-Comparison.md

 * [Programming Languages used in Popular Websites][web-sites-wikipedia] - both Python and Java are widely used.

-### Java Alternatives
+### Top Choices: Java, Python, Kotlin

+Java and Python are both widely used in professional programming.
+Java is a top choice for server-side applications and for Android apps.
+Python is the language of choice for AI and Machine Learning, and also used on server-side web apps. microPython can be used on micro-controllers.

+Kotlin is based on Java with a simpler syntax.
+It uses type inference and emphasizes some good design practices such as immutable data and nullable object references.
+Google has declared that Kotlin is the preferred language for new Android app development.

+A downside of Kotlin is: a) not as much tool support or learning material as Java and Python,
+b) less demand in job market (but growing), c) adds some conceptual complexity for beginners.

 Java is a common choice for OOP courses.
-But there are other languages based on Java that maybe better.
-These languages compile to Java byte code, and run on the JVM.
+Kotlin, Scala, and Groovy are all based on Java and run on the JVM.
 If you know Java, they are easy to learn.

 * [Kotlin][] is based on Java but with simpler syntax and type system.
 There are tools to translate Java source into Kotlin.
     - Google has made Kotlin the [primary language for Android apps][kotlin-for-android]; DZone calls it [the future of Android][].
 Google offers some free courses: